I've Somehow Gotten Stronger When I Improved My Farm-Related Skills: Light novels

 The series written by Shobonnu was serialized online from August 2016 to May 2018 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It was later acquired by Futabasha, who published the series as a light novel under their Monster Bunko imprint with illustrations by Sogawa in five volumes from March 30, 2017 to November 30, 2018.

 Manga

-A manga adaptation with art by Aki Taruto has been serialized via Futabasha's digital publication Web Comic Action since April 2018.
-It has been collected in nine tankōbon volumes as of 30 September 2022.
+A manga adaptation with art by Aki Taruto was serialized via Futabasha's digital publication Web Comic Action from April 2018 to December 18, 2024.
+It was collected in eleven tankōbon volumes released from June 30, 2018 to February 27, 2025.

 Anime

 On February 26, 2022, an anime television series adaptation was announced.
 The series is produced by Studio A-Cat and directed by Norihiko Nagahama, with scripts written by Touko Machida, character designs handled by Masami Sueoka, and music composed by Takurō Iga.
 It aired from October 1 to December 17, 2022, on Tokyo MX, SUN, BS NTV, and HTB.
 7ORDER will perform the opening theme song "Growing up", while Pop Shinanaide will perform the ending theme song "Rolling Soul Happy Days" (ローリンソウル・ハッピーデイズ, Rōrin Sōru Happī Deizu).
 Sentai Filmworks has licensed the series, but has instead delayed the first episode's simulcast by a week to October 8, alongside the second episode.